stackpan/jda-spring-quickstart/README.md

         └── resources
             └── application.properties
 ```
-Example of its use are also provided in the generated project.
+Example of its uses are provided in the generated project.

-First thing you must do is to configure your Discord bot token.
+First thing you must to do is to configure your Discord bot token.
 Place your token inside `src/main/resource/application.properties` file:

 ```properties
 discord.bot-token=<YOUR_DISCORD_BOT_TOKEN>
 ```

-To running the application, use this command:
+To run the application, use this command:
 ```shell
 ./mvnw spring-boot:run
 ```